-Hopi orchard, garden and healthy eating projects in support of sustainability.Orchards, edible shrubs, herbs, kitchen garden projects using low water drip systems and permaculture design-with-nature practices as part of creating more local food supply and healthier diet.
+Orchard, garden and healthy eating projects in support of Hopi food sustainability.Orchards, edible shrubs, herbs, kitchen garden projects using low water drip systems and permaculture design-with-nature practices as part of creating more local food supply and healthier diet.

 There is growing interest at Hopi in this type of food raising along with the traditional dry-farm crops that Hopi farmers have cultivated for centuries.

-We are supporting back yard and group projects taught by knowledgeable Hopi and regional gardeners.
-The goal is for each project to become a viable food-producing installation and a learning opportunity for other Hopis.
+We are supporting individual Hopi gardening projects and Hopi initiated projects taught by knowledgeable Hopi and regional gardeners.
+The goal is for each project to become a viable food-producing installation and a learning opportunity for other Hopis while increasing Hopi food sustainability.

 Hopi Youth Farm Group Project